course-details-portlet

 Further on evaluation

-The final work is a project, assignment etc. based on group work.
-It will be evaluated as pass or fail.
-The individual course will have work requirements that must be approved in order to sit the exam.
+The final work is a project report based on group work, evaluated as pass or fail.
+The course has work requirements that must be approved in order to get an evaluation.
 These can be individual or collaborative work or presentations.
 If graded fail, the whole course must be taken again.

 More on the course